rathodyash1710/Storybook/README.md

 ---

 ## ⚠️ Notes
-* Video generation is **experimental** and may fail if Hugging Face credits are insufficient,so at presente this feture are not provided.
+* Video generation is **experimental** and may fail if Hugging Face credits are insufficient,or may take time for free api services,so at presente this feture are not provided.
 * Audio narration uses **gTTS fallback** if Hugging Face model is unavailable(Refresh Audio Page once if you not found play Butoon).
-* Ensure you have enough Hugging Face **inference credits** for text/image/video generation.
+* Ensure you have enough Hugging Face credits.
 ---